Online Learning in Iterated Prisoner's Dilemma to Mimic Human Behavior: Introduction

-This paper mainly focuses on an answer to two questions: \begin{itemize} \item \textit{Does attending to the context for an online learning algorithm helps on the task of maximizing the rewards in an IPD tournament, and how do different attention biases shape behavior?} \item \textit{Does attending to the context for an online learning algorithm helps to mimic human behavior?} \end{itemize} To answer these questions, we have performed two experimenters: (1) The first one where we have run a tournament of the iterated prisoner's dilemma: Since the seminal tournament in 1980 \cite{axelrod1980effective}, a number of IPD tournaments have been undertaken \cite{andreoni1993rational,bo2005cooperation,bereby2006speed,duffy2009cooperative,kunreuther2009bayesian,dal2011evolution,friedman2012continuous,fudenberg2012slow,harper2017reinforcement}.
+\end{itemize} To answer these questions, we have performed two experimenters: (1) The first one where we have run a tournament of the iterated prisoner's dilemma: Since the seminal tournament in 1980 \cite{axelrod1980effective}, a number of IPD tournaments have been undertaken \cite{andreoni1993rational,bo2005cooperation,bereby2006speed}.
 In this work, we adopt a similar tournament setting, but also extended it to cases with more than two players.
 Empirically, we evaluated the algorithms in four settings of the Iterated Prisoner's Dilemma: pairwise-agent tournament, three-agent tournament, ``mental''-agent tournament.
 (2) Behavioral cloning prediction task: where we train the the three types of algorithm to mimic the human behavior on some training set and then test them in a test set.
+Our main results are the following: